 - Pumpkin Muffins

-(See below for the printable recipe card.)
 My recipe makes a large batch, so you will have plenty for the holiday season and gift giving!
-You can also use my measurement conversion chart to adjust the recipe to customize it to your specific needs.
+You can also use my measurement conversion chart or the slider in the recipe card to adjust the recipe to customize it to your specific needs.

 I hope you enjoy this allspice seasoning recipe!
 Please leave a comment below.
 I would love to hear from you!
 You can also pin this recipe for later!